Netruk44/borg-repository-explorer/readme.md

 The fun new thing to do is to make ChatGPT build your entire webapp for you.
 I've never used Electron before, and I have a desire to build a GUI.
 So, I decided to go ahead and give it a shot.

+At some point, figuring out how to start a fresh conversation with ChatGPT (setting up a chat question with the required context to generate the kind of code I was looking for) was too much work, so I switched over to using Copilot instead.

 ## Screenshot(s)
 <img src="./images/ss2.png" width=650 />
 <img src="./images/ss3.png" width=650 />